 The commercial port of Ayr is Ayrshire's chief town, a peaceful and elegant place with an air of prosperity.
 Poet Robert Burns was baptized in the Auld Kirk (Old Church) here and wrote a humorous poem about the Twa Brigs (Two Bridges) that cross the river nearby.
 Burns described Ayr as a town unsurpassed "for honest men and bonny lasses."
-If he were to visit today, he might also mention the good shopping.

 If you're on the Robert Burns trail, head for Alloway, on B7024 in Ayr's southern suburbs.
 A number of sights here are part of the Burns National Heritage Park, including the magnificent Robert Burns Birthplace Museum.